DaVinciGraph/DavinciPic/README.md

 ## dataContextTitle

-The `dataContextTitle` attribute functions similarly to the `dataTitle` attribute, but it specifically applies to the context title.
+The `dataContextTitle` prop functions similarly to the `dataTitle` prop, but it specifically applies to the context title.
 This means that the title specified using `dataContextTitle` will appear as a tooltip when the user hovers their cursor over the smaller context picture, such as a network or app logo.

 This can be useful for providing additional information or clarification about the context of the token, especially when the image alone may not convey the full meaning.

 ## dataContextPicUrl

-The `dataContextPicUrl` attribute serves a similar purpose to the `dataPicUrl` attribute, but it specifically targets the context picture.
-If you have a local image that you'd like to display as the context picture (e.g., a network or app logo), you can specify its URL using this attribute.
+The `dataContextPicUrl` prop serves a similar purpose to the `dataPicUrl` prop, but it specifically targets the context picture.
+If you have a local image that you'd like to display as the context picture (e.g., a network or app logo), you can specify its URL using this prop.
 This way, the specified image will be loaded as the context picture if the API doesn't provide one.

 ## complexTokenType

-The `complexTokenType` attribute allows you to explicitly specify the type of a complex token, which could either be a Liquidity Pool (LP) token or a Wrapped token.
+The `complexTokenType` prop allows you to explicitly specify the type of a complex token, which could either be a Liquidity Pool (LP) token or a Wrapped token.
 This is particularly useful for customizing the loading and failure templates of the component, as the actual type of complex tokens is generally not known until the API response is received.
-Acceptable values for this attribute are `lp` for Liquidity Pool tokens and `wrapped` for Wrapped tokens.
+Acceptable values for this prop are `lp` for Liquidity Pool tokens and `wrapped` for Wrapped tokens.

-By setting this attribute, you can ensure that the loading and failure templates are appropriately tailored even before the API response arrives.
+By setting this prop, you can ensure that the loading and failure templates are appropriately tailored even before the API response arrives.

+## lpTokensPosition

+This prop controls the positioning of the liquidity pair (LP) tokens' logos in the display.
+It accepts three values:

+**intersected (Default):** This option displays the two token logos beside each other with standard spacing.

+**intimate:** This option brings the two token logos closer together.
+Useful when you want to display LP tokens in a more compact space.

+**merged:** This merges both tokens into a single circle, divided down the middle.
+One side will display the token0 picture, and the other side will display the token1 picture.

+### Note on Small Display Sizes:

+For smaller display sizes where visibility of individual tokens may become an issue, options like intimate and merged can be especially useful.
+The closer positioning or merging of the token logos allows for a larger display size for each, thereby improving visibility.

 ## offlineMode

-The `offlineMode` attribute enables the component to operate without making any API calls.
-When this mode is activated, the component will immediately load any alternative data provided via other attributes, such as `dataPicUrl` or `dataTitle`, without attempting to fetch data from the API.
+The `offlineMode` prop enables the component to operate without making any API calls.
+When this mode is activated, the component will immediately load any alternative data provided via other props, such as `dataPicUrl` or `dataTitle`, without attempting to fetch data from the API.

 ## size

-The size attribute sets the dimensions of the image, rendering it as a square.
+The size prop sets the dimensions of the image, rendering it as a square.
 The value should be specified in pixels, such as "48".
 By default, the size is set to "100" pixels.
-This attribute is not applicable when the type is set to "banner."
+This prop is not applicable when the type is set to "banner."

 ## shape

-The shape attribute allows you to define the geometric form of the displayed picture.
+The shape prop allows you to define the geometric form of the displayed picture.
 Accepted values include:

 **circle:** Renders the picture in a circular shape.<br/>
 **square:** Displays the picture as a square with sharp corners.<br/>